makinacorpus/DbToolsBundle/docs/content/getting-started/installation.md

 cp vendor/makinacorpus/db-tools-bundle/config/db_tools.standalone.sample.yaml db_tools.config.yaml
 ```

-Update these files to your needs.
+Update this file to your needs.
 The only required parameter is `connections` in which you
 must provided an [URL connection string](../configuration/reference#connections).
 @@@
 @@@ symfony